 I am the granddaughter of public servants who taught me at a young age that I have the power to change society for the better.
 I know that innovation and ideas are at the heart of a positive impact across all industries.
 Each day I strive to use my understanding of multiple sectors and industries to drive positive change.
 It is not really a surprise then why I decided to join and support Kota, is it?
 I am so thrilled to be part of a team where all of these themes are core to our mission.

-Kota: Who are your favorite changemakers?
+Kota: Who is your favorite changemaker?

-Kota: Who is your favorite author? / What is your favorite book?
+Kota: Who is your favorite author?
+What is your favorite book?

-Laura: My pleasure.
+Chante: My pleasure.